engineeringclouds/template_python_project/README.md

     - Testing with pytest
     - Cross-platform testing (Ubuntu, Windows, macOS)

-2. **Container Workflow** (`container.yml`): Only runs after CI passes
+2. **Container Workflow** (`container.yml`) - Only after CI passes
     - **Dependency**: Waits for CI workflow to complete successfully
     - Docker image building and testing
     - Container security scanning with Trivy
     - SARIF upload for security findings

-3. **Release Workflow** (`release.yml`): Automated semantic versioning
+**On main branch pushes:** 3. **Release Workflow** (`release.yml`) - Automated semantic versioning

 -   **Dependency**: Runs on pushes to main branch
 -   Analyzes conventional commits for version bumps
 -   Generates changelogs and creates GitHub releases
 -   Validates template functionality by building packages
 -   Supports manual releases with custom options

 This ensures that only validated, tested code gets containerized and released, following the fail-fast principle and optimizing resource usage.